 2. Minimum/maximum price options

-With these options, you can choose what happens in the repricer, either for 1) If there is no competition, or 2) If competition is below your minimum.
-The options are:
+With these options, you can choose what happens in the repricer, either: 1) If there is no competition 2) If the price of the competition is below your minimum (competitor targeting), or 3) If the intended price update is below your minimum price (buy box targeting) The options are:

 - Go to maximum: The repricer will use the maximum price set in the Reprice settings.

 (The image above is an example of the buy box targeting)

 Specifically for the 'Competitor targeting' strategy, there is an extra option for the 'If competition is below your minimum':

 - Compete with next bestseller: The repricer will disregard the competitors that have too low prices for your minimum and will undercut the rest.